alterfw/docs/docs/models/fields.md

 ## Custom fields

-Hero allows you to use custom fields in your model:
+Alter allows you to use custom fields in your model:

 ```php
 public $fields = [